grokme-io/protocol/REGISTRY.md

 **For builders:**
 Showcase your verified capsule to the world.

-**For GROK holders:**
+**For transparency:**
-See total burn across all capsules (network effect).
+See total burn across all capsules (on-chain metrics).

 **For the ecosystem:**
-Transparent, trustless directory of all implementations.
+Trustless directory of all verified implementations.

 ---